Bob Chandler: Professional career

-In the first game of the 1981 season against the Denver Broncos, Chandler stretched out for a pass and took a hit so severely it ruptured his spleen.
+In the first game of the 1981 season against the Denver Broncos, Chandler stretched out for a pass and took a hit so severe it ruptured his spleen.
 Chandler was rushed to a Denver hospital where doctors saved his life.
 Chandler made a miraculous recovery and returned to the field later in the season, appearing in a total of eleven regular season games..
 Though he wasn't able to return right away as a receiver, he was able to resume his normal duties holding the ball for Raiders placekicker Chris Bahr.

 In his rookie season of 1971, Chandler saw action in only a handful of games, finishing the season five receptions for 60 yards.
 Bills coach Harvey Johnson was dismissed at the end of the season and the Bills named Lou Saban as their new head coach.
 Saban began to use Chandler more in the offense, as Chandler was a starter in all 14 games that season.
 He scored his first professional touchdown in a 38-14 blow out of the New England Patriots.
 The opposing quarterback that day was Jim Plunkett, who would be Chandler's teammate on the Raiders several years later.
 Over the next several seasons for Buffalo, Chandler would be one of the core starters and a favorite target of Bills quarterback Joe Ferguson.
 Chandler's role was greatly reduced under coach Chuck Knox in 1979.
 Knox preferred a solid ground game over the passing game.
 In 1980, Chandler was traded to the Raiders for LB Phil Villapiano and was part of a Raiders team that won Super Bowl XV.

 He retired in July 1983; for his career, he had 370 receptions for 5,243 yards and 48 touchdowns, along with 11 carries for 18 yards.

 Chandler and running back O. J. Simpson were teammates for a season in college (1968) and seven in the pros at Buffalo (1971–77).